Soak Your Winter Blues Away in America's Most Beautiful Natural Hot Springs

 You deserve it!

-They can be rustic or resort-chic, perfect for a luxe solo soak or an energetic bachelorette party.
-You can find them on public land, in national parks, or even in resorts, restaurants, and—praise be—bars.
+From rustic to resort-chic, you’ll find a mix of natural bathing holes and man-made spas that channel the miracle water into temperature-specific pools perfect for a romantic getaway or relaxing retreat.
+Some are on public land in national parks, others are in hotels, restaurants, and—praise be—bars.
 Some require hiking boots and a map; others just a credit card.
-No matter what vibe you’re after, sinking into a pool of restorative thermal water is a surefire way to soak your winter blues away.
+No matter what vibe you’re after, taking a dip in these restorative thermal waters is a surefire way to soak your winter blues away.

-Just miles from Yellowstone National Park and an hour’s drive from Bozeman near the tiny town of Pray, Montana, Chico caters to a more upscale crowd than most hot springs resorts with horseback riding, a spa, and a Wine Spectator-approved, Champagne-focused wine list.
+Just miles from Yellowstone National Park and an hour’s drive from Bozeman, near the tiny town of Pray, Montana, Chico caters to a more upscale crowd than most hot springs resorts.
+Expect horseback riding, a spa, and a Wine Spectator-approved, Champagne-focused wine list.
 Opened in 1900, the resort’s property now encompasses 635 acres with 112 rooms between the historic main lodge and more newly constructed cabins.
 It still maintains its Montana charm, though, with live music in the saloon at night and 360-degree views of the Absaroka Mountains.
 Three open-air, concrete-walled pools—a large, generally 98°F pool plus two smaller, hotter pools (about 104°F and 106°F)—are fed by a nearby spring.
-Day passes are available year-round, but lodging does book well in advance, up to a year in advance for the high season between May and September.
+Day passes are available year-round, but lodging does book well in advance—up to a year in advance for the high season between May and September.

-Just when you thought New Mexico couldn’t get any funkier, along comes the dusty desert town of Truth or Consequences, which sounds like an episode of Deadwood, but is in fact a mountainous respite awash in mineral springs.
-In fact, before changing its name to that of a radio game show (seriously), the town was called Hot Springs for its all-natural pools formed from a rift in the Rio Grande some 50 million years ago.
+Just when you thought New Mexico couldn’t get any funkier, along comes the dusty desert town of Truth or Consequences, which sounds like an episode of Deadwood, but is actually a mountainous respite awash in mineral springs.
+In fact, before changing its name to that of a radio game show (seriously), the town was called Hot Springs after its all-natural pools formed from a rift in the Rio Grande some 50 million years ago.

 Today, you can melt your stresses away in any number of local bathhouses, but the cream of the crop is Riverbend Hot Springs.
 The resort’s jacuzzi-like springs sit along the shores of the Rio Grande, offering dreamy views of the iconic river and the surrounding Caballo Mountains.
 Infused with 38 cleansing minerals that’ll leave you feeling good inside and out, the waters reach up to 115ºF—the kind of too-perfect temperature that’s hard to pry yourself away from.
 It’s $25 to soak in the common pools, with access to hammocks and fire pits for optimal desert quaintness, but it’s 100% worthwhile to pay a bit more for a private pool.
 The only consequence in Truth or Consequences is the regret you’ll feel if you don’t take advantage of all the ways to relax.

 Nestled in the Ouachita Mountains of western Arkansas, a bucolic landscape nicknamed “Valley of the Vapors” for the steam billowing from its abundant thermal waters, Hot Springs National Park is the Disneyland of natural hot springs.
-Since the early 20th-century, “Spa City” has attracted everyone from gangsters and politicians to professional ballplayers, all of whom flocked to soak in the ornate Gilded Age bathhouses on Bathhouse Row.
-Today, only two of said bathhouses, Quapaw and Buckstaff, are actually used for bathing, offering traditional tubs in lavish facilities that look like something on the Titanic.
-Quapaw has both private rooms and a massive communal area with numerous pools, ranging in temperature from 95ºF to 104ºF, while Buckstaff has been offering private soaks—plus a full range of other spa services—since 1912.
+Since the early 20th century, “Spa City” has attracted everyone from gangsters and politicians to professional ballplayers, all of whom flocked to soak in the ornate, Gilded Age bathhouses on Bathhouse Row.
+Today, only two of said bathhouses, Quapaw and Buckstaff, are actually used for bathing, and feature traditional tubs in lavish facilities that look like something on the Titanic.
+Quapaw has both private rooms and a massive communal area with numerous pools ranging in temperature from 95ºF to 104ºF, while Buckstaff has been offering private soaks—plus a full range of other spa services—since 1912.
 Al Capone isn’t usually someone to take advice from, but hell, he had good taste in hot springs.

 With temperatures that range from a brisk 65°F to a steamy 134°F, the various pools at Utah’s Crystal Hot Springs have been a soothing balm for centuries.
 Long before the town of Honeyville was established, Native American tribes and Chinese railroad workers soaked up some of the most mineral-rich waters on the planet here—a tradition that continues today, but now with the addition of warm water slides and waterfall grottos.
 Open year-round, the resort boasts three mineral hot tubs, a soaking pool, and an Olympic-size pool, plus an on-site campground with tent and RV sites.

-From the reservation desk, Fairmont looks like any other family-friendly Western hotel, its two-story lobby decked out in impressive taxidermy.
-But further inside, you’ll find a heated Olympic-sized indoor pool, an indoor 104°F soaking pool, an outdoor 104°F soaking pool, and a large outdoor warm pool with a corkscrew water slide all ready for your enjoyment.
+From the reservation desk, Fairmont looks like any other family-oriented Western hotel, its two-story lobby decked out in impressive taxidermy.
+But further inside, you’ll find a heated, Olympic-sized indoor pool, an indoor 104°F soaking pool, and a large, warm outdoor pool with a corkscrew water slide ready for your enjoyment.
 All of the above are naturally fed by pipes from a nearby spring, but the water is lightly chlorinated to boost sanitization.
 Guests of the 153-room hotel have 24-hour access, but public day passes are also available for less than $20, and anyone can enjoy the property’s restaurant, casual cafe, and bar after they soak.

 Matt Kirouac is a travel writer with a passion for national parks, Disney, and food.
 He's the co-founder and co-host of Hello Ranger, a national parks community blog, podcast, and app.
 Follow him on IG @matt_kirouac.